vanaiduong/portfolio/delta.md

 **Delta Air Lines** - IT Business Analyst Intern

-Dates: 05/2017 - 01/2018
+**Dates:** 05/2017-12/2017

+**Role:** IT Business Analyst Intern

+**Manager:** Clem Czerniak (Clement.J.Czerniak@delta.com)

+**Group:** Delta Air Lines Channels Technology, Alliance Partnerships, and Global Distribution System Support

+**Tasks:**
-- Consulted with technical lead engineers and business partners to determine best solution to various IT problems
+- Consulted with technical lead engineers and business partners to determine and bring together the best fit solution to various IT problems

-- Led own project for Delta Air Lines to better interact with partner airlines, saving the company $2 million each year
+- Led own project for Delta Air Lines to better interact with parter airlines, saving the company $2 million each year

-- Developed documents to auto-calculate all capital expense data for Delta IT Alliances
+- Developed documents using macro algorithms to auto-calculate all capital expense data for Delta IT Alliances